GMadorell/overfitting_is_a_crime/content/google_code_jam/2014/google_code_jam_2014_qualification.md

 Google code jam is a competition in which programmers world wide participate against the clock in order to solve hard problems.
 It consists of a set of rounds, the first of which is the qualification one.

-The qualification round this years consisted of 4 different problems, with different difficulties.
+The qualification round this year consisted of 4 different problems, with different difficulties.
 So, without further ado, let's solve them!

 (Btw, if you can't wait, you can always visit the github repo: https://github.com/Skabed/google-code-jam/tree/master/2014/qualification)